Dateline: Kuala Lumpur, Malaysia

 As the original citizenship by investment program, now running for 30 years, St. Kitts is regarded as having a well-run model that has been emulated over and over.

 Unfortunately, St. Kitts passports have been targeted by the US government after an Iranian national managed to purchase one without his former nationality on it.
-Canada has also cancelled visa-free access for St. Kitts nationals, and it has been rumored that Europe’s Schengen area may be next.
+Canada has also canceled visa-free access for St. Kitts nationals, and it has been rumored that Europe’s Schengen area may be next.

 For now, St. Kitts is the cheapest, most reliable second passport with easy travel to Europe.